argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 Example:

-    Cookie: "argocd.token=eyJhbGciOiJIUzI1Ni..."
+    Cookie: argocd.token=eyJhbGciOiJIUzI1Ni...

 The entire Argo CD cookie list can also be sent.
-The API server will filter out the `argocd.token` automatically in this case.
+The API server will only use the `argocd.token` attribute in this case.

 #### `Argocd-Application-Name` (mandatory)

-The logged in user must have read permission in this application name in order to be authorized.
+This is the name of the project for the application for which the extension is being invoked.
 The header value must follow the format:
 `"<namespace>:<app-name>"`.

 Example:

-    Argocd-Application-Name: "namespace:app-name"
+    Argocd-Application-Name: namespace:app-name

 #### `Argocd-Project-Name` (mandatory)